ClaimlyDemo/LeaseReviewFrontend/AWS_DEPLOYMENT_PLAYBOOK.md

 ### Finish

 1. Review the build settings.
-2. Make sure Amplify is using the monorepo app root `ClaimlyFrontend`.
+2. Make sure Amplify detected the build from the `amplify.yml` file in the repo.
 3. Click **Save and deploy**.
 4. Wait for the build to finish.